devomid/devomid/README.md

 Recently I finished working on a desktop app for a company I am working for to check prices of their products based on date and maby other inputs provided by company crews.

-i am trying to design and deploy a portfolio website and also I want to work on desing and making some basic games.
+I am trying to design and deploy a portfolio website and also I want to work on desing and making some basic games.